 A fun game similar to the concept of Pictionary, everyone will need a piece of paper and a pen/pencil.
 One of your team members will think of a simple object or symbol, for example, a stop sign or a happy face.
 That team member will describe it to everyone as they try to illustrate it.
 The first person to draw the correct image wins.
 Try to play it for a few rounds as it helps your team’s communication skills.
 The best part of this activity is that no one needs to be an artist and it allows for fun and friendly competition.

-A classic game that everyone loves to play.
+A great game that everyone loves to play.
 Share your screen and be sure to have a whiteboard open, there is a good idea like this one here.

-A good way to play hangman is to choose words that best describe one another or adjectives that describe your company culture.
+A good way to play this popular game is to choose words that best describe one another or adjectives that describe your company culture.
 It is effective in getting to know each other and it boosts team morale through word games.

 6) Team Superlatives